purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

     - DEBUG
 ```
 ### 3.2 Linker Options
-The Eclipse .cproject file has a section that lists all the optional Linker flags.
+The MCUXpresso IDE eclipse .cproject file has a section that lists the included Linker options.
 Search for "c.link.option.other" to jump to the start of the listed values.

 ![LinkerOptions](./images/training-getstarted-LinkerFlags-cProject.png)

-These linker values are copied and pasted into the new cDefault.yml file.
-This file allows linker settings to be set as default for different build tools across all projects.
+Copy the list of linker values into the cDefault.yml file in the new cSolution project.
+This file specifies default tool settings for different build tools across all the included projects.
-Some of the linker values require a prefix to run properly by the cBuild tools.
+Some of the linker values from eclipse require a prefix to run properly by the cBuild tools.
 Add a -Wl before the captured flags.
-The flags for this project are shown below:
+The Linker flags in the cDefault.yml file should resemble the following:
 ```yaml
       Link:
         - -Wl,--gc-sections